peter-mwau/openHeart-chain/README.md

 **Key Technologies**:

-- Thirdweb for Web3 infrastructure
+- **Thirdweb** for Web3 infrastructure
-- Vanta.js for beautiful animations
+- **Vanta.js** for beautiful animations
-- Tailwind CSS for responsive design
+- **Tailwind CSS** for responsive design
-- Ethereum/Sepolia for blockchain infrastructure
+- **Ethereum/Sepolia** for blockchain infrastructure
+- **React & Vite** for fast development and modern UX

+**Special Thanks**:

+Thank you to all contributors, testers, and the blockchain community for supporting transparent and accountable charitable giving.

 ---

 **Happy Contributing! 🚀**

+Together, we're revolutionizing how people give and make a difference in the world.

 ## Expanding the ESLint configuration